The Best Cheeseball

 You know, like my party: husband and four kids eating cheeseballs and playing Hi, Ho Cherrie-O and everyone (including mommy) tucked into bed at 8:30 p.m.

-I love me a good cheeseball.
-I would bypass almost anything else on an appetizer spread and go straight for the cheeseball.
+In fact, I would bypass almost anything else on an appetizer spread and go straight for the cheeseball.

 I know you’ll think it’s silly that I’ve been perfecting a cheeseball recipe of all things, but maybe now you’ll understand how important cheeseballs are in my life.

 Or you can hide yourself in your closet pantry and eat it all by yourself…although I wouldn’t dream of doing that.

-- 4 (8 ounce) packages cream cheese, softened
+- 4 (8 ounces each) packages cream cheese, softened

-- 4 cups shredded sharp cheddar cheese
+- 4 cups (16 ounces) shredded sharp cheddar cheese

 - 1 1/2 teaspoons garlic powder